RickyDonne/100-days-of-code/log.md

 Doing an actual C course from Udemy helped me get more clear picture of few concepts.
 I will need few more days to complete the course.

+### Day 6: January, 6th, 2021

+**Today's Progress**:
+Revised few theory concepts of C on arrays, functions and character strings.
+Created a tic tac toe game using C code.
+Code of Tic tac toe: https://github.com/RickyDonne/Tic-Tac-Toe-using-C .
+Practiced implementation of SLL, CLL and DLL.

+**Thoughts:**
+It was fun to make the tictactoe game.
+I also revised the concepts of arrays and strings in C. I think i might be able to start proper learning of
+DSA in 2-3 days.

 ### Day : January, , 2021

 **Today's Progress**: